Can a Muslim man help young Christian women find Jesus?

 “Young people are not interested in the old faith in a vacuum, it is immaterial to them,” Aslan continues.
 “They want faith in practice…not about what you believe but what you actually do.
 They don’t want to sit in church bogged down in doctrinal gymnastics; instead, they will get up and go to Haiti and build a house.”
 As I listen, I think how much this sounds like Jesus the zealot, trying to bring back opportunity, dignity, access and well-being for people, wrestling to change the power-centered ethos of his time.

-“Even the original writers of the Gospels themselves did not intend what they wrote to be read as eyewitness accounts of Jesus’ words and deeds.
+For those of us who cannot reconcile some of the harsh judgements and bizarre formulas attributed to Jesus in the New Testament – like, say, the strangely elitist, damning and un-savior-like attitude of purposefully concealing the meanings and lessons of parables from certain people – Aslan offers a clear and helpful lesson in literary history.“Even the original writers of the Gospels themselves did not intend what they wrote to be read as eyewitness accounts of Jesus’ words and deeds.
 They were testimonies of faith by certain communities long after the events they describe”, often mixed with oral traditions and interpretations placed in Jesus’ mouth some 40 and more years after his death.
 “History and historical stories were not a big concept at that time.
 Most people in the ancient world did not make a sharp distinction between myth and reality, the two were intimately, spiritually tied together.”
 In Zealot, Aslan explains that “the facts [of a story] would have been recognized as false, but the underlying message would be recognized as true.
 They were less interested in what actually happened than what it meant.
 For the gospel writers, history was not a matter of uncovering facts, but of revealing truths.”

 Speaking of truths, what about that 15-year old’s encounter with Christ?
 What about that revelation we each have that initiates us into a relationship of passion and conviction?